guardian/recipes-backend/README.md

 ### tools/fill-db

 Runnable script that fills the index table with junk data.
 This is from initial testing and will be removed, don't use it.

+### Just in case if CI fails in dependabot PR(s)
+We haven't provided creds to Dependabot as of now so a push to the PR should work and re-run the CI We will look into this for longer run.